Accessibility testing

 Test on-schedule or on-demand

-We use Google Lighthouse and the Axe library to assert that a component meets the accessibility standard you’re targeting.
+We use Google Lighthouse and the Axe library to assert that browser-based apps meet the accessibility standard you’re targeting.

 Release when clear